 In recent decades, eczema is becoming more and more of a problem affecting people of all ages, even infants.
 At the very least, it’s annoying and unsightly, but at its worst, it can be intolerably painful and even disruptive to a normal lifestyle.

 Nobody likes dealing with cracked, itchy, or painful hands all day long.
-These are some ways you can manage the eczema on your hands.
+Besides arming yourself with a great body cream for very dry skin, here are other ways you can manage the eczema on your hands.

 1. Don’t touch chemicals